kashkama/whatappClone/README.md

-# whatappClone
+# whatsappClone
-*  whatapp look alike app with react-native.
+*  whatsapp look alike app with react-native.

 # Prerequisites
 * You have to install _AndroidStudio_ or _XCode_.